-A significant portion of the 2020 conference program will be dedicated to building a collective vision of the Association's future as part of the 2-year strategic planning exercise led by the CAML Renewal Task Force.
-Presentations that contribute to this process -- through, for example, reflection on the past or future of the Association or music librarianship in general; new initiatives in music library collections, services, and facilities; and changing practices — are encouraged.
+A significant part of the 2021 conference program will be devoted to celebrating CAML’s development and contributions to music librarianship over the past 50 years; and to discussing a collective vision of the Association's future.
+Presentations that contribute to this process — through, for example: reflection on the past or future of the Association or music librarianship in general; new initiatives in music library collections, services, and facilities; and changing practices — are encouraged.

-Please submit proposals by email to the CAML Programme committee care of Alastair Boyd, CAML Programme Chair, by January 10, 2020: firstname.lastname@example.org
+Please submit proposals by email to the CAML Program Committee care of Alastair Boyd, CAML Program Chair, by January 29, 2021: firstname.lastname@example.org